-The Grievance Council shall be composed of the College Vice President of Student Services, the Vice President of Instruction, and the Vice President of Administrative Services or designees.
+The Grievance Council shall be composed of the Chief Student Services Officer, the Vice President of Instruction/Academic Affairs, and the Chief Business Officer of the College or designees.

-Upon receipt of the Formal Grievance Hearing Committee's recommendation, the Vice President of Student Services shall call a meeting of the Grievance Council.
+Upon receipt of the Formal Grievance Hearing Committee's recommendation, the Chief

+Student Services Officer shall call a meeting of the Grievance Council.

-The Grievance Council shall consider the Committee's recommendation, and any materials pertinent to the grievance, but shall not consider matters outside of the record.
+The Grievance Council shall consider the committee's recommendation and any materials pertinent to the grievance but shall not consider matters outside of the record.
 The Grievance Council shall render a written decision to the grievant(s) and the respondent(s) within five (5) days of receipt of the Formal Grievance Hearing Committee's recommendation.

-APPEAL PROCESS
+APPEAL

-If either party is dissatisfied with a Grievance Council's decision, a written appeal may be filed with the College President within five (5) days of receipt of the Grievance Council's decision.
+If either Party is dissatisfied with a Grievance Council's decision, a written appeal may be filed with the College President within five (5) days, barring any exigent circumstance, of receipt of the Grievance Council's decision.
 If the College President is a party to the grievance, the appeal will be submitted directly to the District Chancellor.

-Within five (5) days, the Grievance Council, or the College President (or District Chancellor if the President is a party to the grievance) shall send copies of the appeal to each party.
+Within five (5) days, barring any exigent circumstance, the Grievance Council, or the College President (or District Chancellor if the President is a party to the grievance) shall send copies of the appeal to each party.

-The College President (or the District Chancellor if the President is a party to the grievance), after reviewing the record of the Formal Grievance Hearing Committee, shall make a decision on the appeal and notify the parties in writing within five (5) days.
+The College President (or the District Chancellor if the President is a party to the grievance), after reviewing the record of the Formal Grievance Hearing Committee, shall make a decision on the appeal and notify the parties in writing within five (5) days, barring any exigent circumstance.